piyumaha12/neural_models_sentiment/README.md

 # neural_models_sentiment

-This repository contains the neural models, related to Sentiment analysis project
+This repository contains the neural models, related to Sentiment analysis project.